scottyschup/ruby-curriculum/w1d2/io.md

 ```

 To access the filename passed in, use ARGV in your script.
-[ARGV](http://www.ruby-doc.org/core-2.0.0/ARGF.html#method-i-argv) retuns an array of strings that were typed after your
+[ARGV](http://www.ruby-doc.org/core-2.0.0/ARGF.html#method-i-argv) returns an array of strings that were typed after your
 script name.
 Example:

 ```ruby